Skip to main content

 Current Research Priorities

 In June 2018, Rutgers Center for State Health Policy (CSHP) convened the inaugural iPHD Research Priority Meeting, engaging a group of 105 interested stakeholders from New Jersey’s research universities, state agencies, and other organizations.
 By synthesizing the rich discussion and drawing on public information, CSHP developed, and the iPHD Governing Board adopted, the following research priorities.
-A new priority to address COVID-19 and other public health emergencies was approved by the Governing Board in May 2020.
+A new priority to address COVID-19 and other public health emergencies was approved by the Governing Board in May 2020 and another addressing equitable access to high value care was approved in May 2023.

 To be considered for review and approval by the iPHD Governing Board, research applications should address one or more of the research priorities below.
 In addition, the research should advance the purpose of the iPHD legislation to improve public health, safety, security, and well-being of New Jersey residents and the overall cost-efficiency of government assistance programs, use valid research methods, and comply with the provisions of the applicable statutes.